Federal Reserve Police: Functions

-Each Federal Reserve law enforcement office in the twelve regional districts is an independent law enforcement unit, though governed loosely out of Washington, D.C..
+Each Federal Reserve law enforcement office in the twelve regional districts is an independent law enforcement unit, with oversight out of Washington, D.C..

 The primary duty of uniformed division officers is to provide security and general law enforcement services for Federal Reserve facilities, personnel and operations.
 Each Federal Reserve district operates a 24/7 emergency communications (command) center.
-Some Federal Reserve districts employ sworn officer intelligence analysts while others utilize non-sworn civilians.
+Some Federal Reserve districts employ sworn intelligence officers while others utilize non-sworn civilian intelligence specialist.

 Some districts have Explosive Detector Dog teams that are utilized at several facilities.
 Each district maintains Executive Protection personnel, capable of safeguarding Federal Reserve executives throughout the United States.
+Some districts also have Special Response Teams (SRT).

 Each branch, or field office, also maintains officers authorized by federal or state agencies (POST) to provide defensive tactics, firearms, and general instructor capabilities to their respective units.

 Equipment

 U.S. Federal Reserve Police officers are certified to carry a variety of weapons systems, including semi-automatic pistols, assault rifles, and submachine guns.
 They also carry less lethal weapons including pepper spray, batons, tasers, and other standard police equipment.
 Police officers also wear body armor in both covert and overt forms.

 On October 12, 2010, President Barack Obama signed into law S.B.
 1132 "Law Enforcement Officers' Safety Act Improvements Act", which states that law enforcement officers of the Federal Reserve are "qualified law enforcement officers" and thus are authorized to carry a firearm off-duty.
-This update to the Law Enforcement Safety Act, among other aspects, clarified that federal law enforcement officers working for Amtrak and the Federal Reserve (not funded by Congress) are specifically granted the same rights as publicly funded law enforcement officers as it relates to off-duty concealed carry.
+This update to the Law Enforcement Officers Safety Act, among other aspects, clarified that federal law enforcement officers working for Amtrak and the Federal Reserve (not funded by Congress) are specifically granted the same rights as publicly funded law enforcement officers as it relates to off-duty concealed carry.

 A Ford Taurus Police Interceptor in FRPD service, in New York City.

-Each district can choose the make, model and style of police vehicles, which vary based on location and weather.
+Each district can choose the make, model and livery/design of police vehicles, which vary based on location and weather.
 There are both marked and unmarked police cars in the Federal Reserve fleet.